nathanieltse/Fin/README.md

 &nbsp;

->When user recieve an incoming transfer, notification would pop up for user to accept the transfer.
+>When user recieves an incoming transfer, notification would pop up for user to accept the transfer.

 &nbsp;